duckdb/duckdb-web/_posts/2023-07-07-python-udf.md

 As always, we are happy to hear your thoughts!
 Feel free to drop us an [email](mailto:pedro@duckdblabs.com;thijs@duckdblabs.com) if you have any suggestions, comments or questions.

-Last but not least, if you encounter any problems using our Python UDFs, please open an issue [DuckDB's - issue tracker](https://github.com/duckdb/duckdb/issues).
+Last but not least, if you encounter any problems using our Python UDFs, please open an issue in [DuckDB's issue tracker](https://github.com/duckdb/duckdb/issues).